Charles H. McNutt: Key projects

 McNutt's first excavation upon returning to Tennessee in 1964 was a survey of non-ceramic sites at Kentucky Lake, which highlighted the effects of wave action following the Lake's formation.
 The investigations made significant progress in understanding the effects of lake–shore action on artifact weathering and distribution.

 McNutt also published also extensively on archeological theory and application, as evidenced by his 1971 article "On the Methodological Validity of Frequency Seriation."
 McNutt asserted that the highly popular method of type-frequency seriation, commonly known as ‘battle-ship curves’ was methodologically unsound, noting the assumptions of unidirectional societal evolution made by the method.

-McNutt is also known for his close work with his graduate students, who have included many now notable archaeologists, among them Dr. Shannon Tushingham of Washington State University, Dr. Jane Hill of the University of Pennsylvania, Guy Weaver, RPA, with whom McNutt has published on multiple sites, such as the Duncan Tract Site, and Lisa Lumb, with whom he published Units 2 and 6 of the Chucalissa Indian village site.
-McNutt has written numerous papers and monographs, and edited such books as Prehistory of the Central Mississippi Valley and The Woodland-Mississipian Transition of the Midsouth.
+McNutt was also known for his close work with his graduate students, who have included many now notable archaeologists, among them Dr. Shannon Tushingham of Washington State University, Dr. Jane Hill of the University of Pennsylvania, Guy Weaver, RPA, with whom McNutt has published on multiple sites, such as the Duncan Tract Site, and Lisa Lumb, with whom he published Units 2 and 6 of the Chucalissa Indian village site.
+McNutt had written numerous papers and monographs, and edited such books as Prehistory of the Central Mississippi Valley and The Woodland-Mississipian Transition of the Midsouth.

+Death

+Charles H. McNutt died in Memphis, Tennessee on December 9, 2017, at the age of 88.